yolken/yolken-blog/articles/interview_prep.md

 more typical in actual interviews.
 Also, some questions are just slight variations of ones above them in the list, so I'll skip over these if I already feel comfortable with them.

 Once I've decided to do a question, I'll work on it independently for about 20 minutes.
-If I can't get a reasonable solution within that time, I'll peek at the official solution for a few hints and then get back to work; this is similar to how it would work in an actual interview, with the difference being that in the real thing a person (i.e., your interviewer) would be offering these up.
+If I can't get a reasonable solution within this time, I'll peek at the official solution for a few hints and then get back to work; this is similar to how it would work in an actual interview, with the difference being that in the real thing a person (i.e., your interviewer) would be offering these up.

 I stop working on the question when either I get all the test cases to pass or I hit the 45 minute mark.
 Whether I've gotten a working answer or not, I read through the solution to make sure that I have a correct understanding of the problem and the possible approaches to it.
-If I didn't get a fully working solution within 45 minutes, I'll go back and implement one of the approaches in the solution write-up, making sure I fully understand what I'm writing down.
+If I didn't get a fully working solution within 45 minutes, I'll go back and implement one of the approaches in the solution write-up, making sure that I fully understand what I'm writing down.

+### Solution efficiency

+Many Leetcode questions, like the ones in actual interviews, can be solved in more than one way.
+Given a choice, I generally start with the simplest approach.
+Then, if this isn't good enough, I'll optimize.

+In a real interview, this push to optimize would be done by the interviewer.
+In the Leetcode case, you'll usually know you need to optimize because a test case will time out.
+In the rare event that a wildly suboptimal, naive solution passes all the test cases, you'll notice this by seeing that your solution is in the far right tail of the execution time histogram that Leetcode shows at the end.

+### Consulting external sources

+Most interviewers will allow you to look up

 ### How much studying is enough?

 I usually feel ready to do real interviews after I've solved around 100 questions.
-Doing more than this has diminishing returns for me because the questions begin to look alike and thus they don't really improve my preparation.
+Doing more than this has diminishing returns for me because the questions begin to look alike and my performance doesn't significantly improve.

+Ultimately, the goal isn't to hit a specific number but rather to feel comfortable with arbitrary questions in the interview difficulty range (mid-medium to low-hard, as discussed above).
+You may get to this point after only a few dozen questions or, if you're particularly rusty, it may take many more than 100.

 ### Leetcode gaps

 Leetcode has good coverage for most types of coding questions, but I have noticed some gaps over the course of my recent job hunts.
-In particular, you may want to do some non-Leetcode preparation for coding questions that relate to:
+In particular, you may want to do some non-Leetcode preparation for the following:

 1. **Interface design:** Leetcode has to provide an interface so that it can run test cases against your solution.
 In a real interview, the interface might not be provided and, moreover, designing it might be a big part of the question.
+2. **Writing tests:** Leetcode provides its own test cases, so you don't have to write any.
+In a real interview, you may be expected to test your solution, so you should feel comfortable doing this (e.g., with `assert` statements) in your language of choice.
+3. **Big-O analysis:** Some interviewers like asking about time and space efficiency after you write up a solution; Leetcode doesn't explicitly test this, although the official solutions write-ups usually include some efficiency analysis.
-2. **Concurrency:** Leetcode doesn't provide much coverage for concurrency-related problems.
+4. **Concurrency:** Leetcode doesn't provide much coverage for concurrency-related problems.
 You may want to brush up on concurrency primitives in your interview language, particularly if you don't use these as part of your day-to-day work.
-3. **Network or file system operations:** Leetcode solutions run in a sandbox, and thus aren't going to be making HTTP requests or reading files from the file system.
+5. **Network and file system operations:** Leetcode solutions run in a sandbox, and thus aren't going to be making HTTP requests or reading files from the file system.
 These types of questions aren't super common, but some companies do like them so you may want to brush up on how to do them in your chosen interview language.